Hou-dev/least-laxity-first/README.md

 # least-laxity-first
-Operating systems project using the least laxity first algorithm
+Operating systems project for hotel reservations using the least laxity first algorithm